nuejs/www/faq/index.md

 [image src="faq.svg"]

-# Frequently asked questions
+# Frequently Asked Questions

-## Who are you? [author]
+## Who are you?
-I'm [Tero Piirainen][linkedin], a frontend developer from *Helsinki*.
+I'm [Tero Piirainen](//twitter.com/tipiirai), a frontend developer from *Helsinki*.
 I have 25+ years of experience building open-source projects, technology products, and startups.
 I'm known for [Riot.js](//riot.js.org/), *Flowplayer*, and *jQuery Tools*.
 Right now I'm the sole developer of  Nue.

+[media]
+  small: workplace.jpg
+  caption: My workplace in Kallio
+  class: superwide

 ## What is Nue? [nue]
 Nue is a frontend develoopment toolset.
 It's a new way to build websites and reactive user interfaces.
 It's an alternative to ecosystems like Vue, React, and Svelte.
-"Nue" comes from the German word `/neue/` (= "new").
+"Nue" comes from the German word `/neue/`, which translates to "new" in English.

 Nue is an open-source project hosted on [GitHub][gh], licensed with [MIT license][mit].

 ## Why do you do this? [why]
-I'm not happy with the way frontends are built.
+I'm not happy with the way frontends are built these days.
 The tooling is complex, the code is hard to understand, and the websites are bloated.
-It takes too much time to finish projects and "ship it".
+It takes too much time and nerves to finish projects.
+And I'm not alone.
 Developers in *Hacker News, Reddit*, and *Lobster* are seemingly frustrated grave for change.

 ## When is everything ready? [roadmap]
 The goal is to finish all projects on the [ecosystem](/ecosystem/) by March 2024.
-Might be sooner.
-It all depends on how much work goes into issues and open-source maintenance.
+This is a super random estimate which you definitely should not count on.
+It might be sooner or might be later.
+It all depends on how much work goes into issues and open-source maintenance, and how good I am at estimating time.
+Usually not very good.

 ## This seems ambitious.
 Can you pull this off? [doubt]
 Yes.
 At least coding is not the problem.
-Currently, there is 20 times less code in all projects combined than what you see in Vue JS alone.
+Currently, there is 20 times less code in all projects combined than what you see in the Vue UI library alone.
 That's about *5k lines* of JavaScript vs. [100k lines](https://github.com/vuejs/core) of TypeScript.

 Most features are already implemented on a private GitHub repository, they just need to be polished, packaged, and documented.
 Writing docs is the most time-consuming part.